lawrancej/CompilerDesign/index.md

 ### What is the derivative of a regular expression?

 ### What is a scanner (lexical analyzer)?
+A scanner is a program in a parser that converts characters into tokens.
+This already has the information it needs about whatever characters that can be tokenized.
+This then matches any string that was put in to possible tokens and processes said information.
 Context-free languages
 ----------------------
 ### What is a context-free language?